IkarosKappler/tswebpack/README.md

 A basic typescript and webpack setup with cjs and esm target bundling.

 ## TypeScript or Babel?
-Both, the official TypeScript compiler `tsc` and Babel transpile TypeScript files `.tsc` to JavaScript.
+Both, the official TypeScript compiler `tsc` and Babel transpile TypeScript files `*.ts` to JavaScript.
 I decide to use `tsc` as this is the official transpiler by the maintainer Microsoft.

 If you prefer to use Babel I recommend to take a look at this quick tutorial: